haseebnqureshi/accelerated.api.module/README.md

 3. Go ahead and start with the following code in ```/apiUsers/index.js```.
 Note the visible accelerated methods that are being called to extend the module's ```middleware```, ```model```, and ```routes```:

 ```
+module.exports = (function() {

-/* you can require this or other modules using accelerated.api.module */
+	// you can require this or other modules using accelerated.api.module
 	var apiUsers = require('accelerated.api.module');

-/* set your module's key for reference by middlwares, models, and routes */
+	// set your module's key for reference by middlwares, models, and routes
 	apiUsers.setKey('users');

-/* set your module's name for logging output */
+	// set your module's name for logging output
 	apiUsers.setName('Users Module');

-/* you can choose to extend your module's model */
+	// you can choose to extend your module's model
 	apiUsers.extendModel(function(model, express, app, models) {

-	/* modify model to include user create, retrieve, update, and delete methods */
+		// modify model to include user create, retrieve, update, and delete methods
 		return model;

 	});

-/* you can choose to extend your module's middleware */
+	// you can choose to extend your module's middleware
 	apiUsers.appendMiddleware(function(express, app, models) {

-	/* modify app to include user authentication middleware */
+		// modify app to include user authentication middleware
 		return app;

 	});

-/* you can choose to extend your module's routes */
+	// you can choose to extend your module's routes
 	apiUsers.appendRoute(function(express, app, models) {

-	/* modify app to include user CRUD routes */
+		// modify app to include user CRUD routes
 		return app;

 	});

+	return apiUsers;

+})();
 ```

 4. Require and use your newly created module within your accelerated project.
 Go ahead and use the following code in ```/index.js```

 ```
 var api = require('accelerated.api');
 var apiUsers = require('./apiUsers');

 api.useMiddlewares([